2014–15 Xavier Musketeers women's basketball team

 The 2014–15 Xavier Musketeers women's basketball team represented Xavier University during the 2014–15 NCAA Division I women's basketball season.
-The Musketeers, led by fourth-year head coach Brian Neal, they played their games at the Cintas Center and were second year members of the newly reorganized Big East Conference.
-They finished the season 18–15, 8–10 to finish in seventh place.
-They advanced to the quarterfinals of the Big East women's tournament where they to DePaul.
+The Musketeers, led by fourth-year head coach Brian Neal, they played their games at the Cintas Center and were second-year members of the newly reorganized Big East Conference.
+They finished the season 18–15, 8–10 in Big East play, to finish in seventh place.
+They advanced to the quarterfinals of the Big East women's tournament where they lost to DePaul.
 They were invited to the Women's Basketball Invitational where they defeated to William & Mary in the first before losing to Siena in the quarterfinals.